nagia200/bookswap/README.md

 Each book on the Bookshelf has its own page that includes a comments section and buttons for requesting the book (if it's available) and adding it to the user's Wish List.
 Adding comments are allowed for logged in users only.

 ## In Progress
 This app in currently in progress.
 The bulk of the back-end is built, but some features, such as a Wish List for each user, confirmation of deleting books/comments, and Autofill for easily adding books (and book images) are still being implemented.
-The front-end will follow after user testing the UX/UI prototype designs.
+The front-end will follow after the UX design is solidified with user testing and research.